 Avg. price for a beer: 3€

-The best craft beer festival in Abruzzo and beyond.
-More than 200 craft beers, local and internationals to taste through the 7 nights.
+The best Craft Beer Festival in Abruzzo and beyond.
+More than 200 craft beers, local and internationals to taste through 7 nights.
 Accompanied by live music and food stalls placed in the different parts of the medieval town.

 Where: Castellalto (Province of Teramo)

 The ancient ‘sagra’ (festival) of Abruzzo.
 More than 20 ‘Maestri porchettai’ (porchetta’s artisans) fight to win the aspiring contest to win with the best porchetta of Abruzzo.

 Avg. price: 3€